Wayland Academy (Wisconsin): Residence halls and student life facilities

 The oldest building on campus is Wayland Hall.
 Originally constructed in 1855, it was for a time the sole building serving the school, and housed classrooms, bedrooms, a chapel, and a kitchen.
 It has been remodeled several times, and now serves as a dormitory for first-year and sophomore boys.
 The building was renovated in 2009, creating a modernized dorm with more comfortable living spaces for its residents.
 This building remains the school's most recognizable structure due to its four large Corinthian pillars, each of which represents a fundamental element in the Wayland community: Scholarship, Faith, Health, and Service.

 Wayland Hall is the first building along the campus's semicircular drive; the second is the Lindsay Gymnasium complex.
 The original gymnasium dates from 1899 and has since been converted to a student union, dance hall, and art studio.
 The Sol Wolfe 1934 Memorial Pool and Lindsay Gym are adjacent to the original gym building.

 Warren Cottage was originally constructed as a girls' residence hall in 1888.
 It has received several additions and renovations.
-It serves as a dormitory for first-year and sophomore girls.
+It served as a dormitory for first-year and sophomore girls until 2022.
 Its lower level contains Pickard Dining Hall, a day students' lounge, and the bookstore and post office.

 The twin dormitories, Glen Dye and Ella Dye, opened in the 1960s and house junior and senior students.
 The men live in Ella Dye and the women in Glen Dye.
+With the opening of Burnham Hall in 2022, Glen Dye became the home of first-year and sophomore girls.
 Student rooms are arranged in suite fashion, with two rooms connected by a private bathroom.
 Both dorms recently underwent extensive interior remodeling and furniture replacement.

+Burnham Hall, a residence hall for upper class girls, is the newest building on campus completed in 2022.

 Completed in 1901, Roundy Hall was originally a music building and chapel built partially from funds donated by the Roundy family of Roundy's Foods.
 It now houses administrative offices, including the president's office, the Office of Admissions, the CFO, and the Vice-President of Development.

 Other buildings on North Campus include the Head of School's House and Schoen House, the student health center.

 The primary building on the 26 acre South Campus is the field house, built in 1967.
 Adjacent to it are the school's eleven tennis courts and athletic fields.
 An additional field, Brown Field, is located on North Campus and is used for football and field hockey.